-The Hon.
 Timothy M. Klob attended Georgia State University College of Law and graduated in 1994.
 Prior to law school, Mr. Klob obtained a bachelor's degree in civil engineering in 1988 from the University of Texas at Arlington.
 While in law school, Tim worked as a civil engineer with the Georgia Department of Transportation where his duties included urban planning and where he earned his license as a Professional Engineer (P.E.).

 Kindness, sincerity, and excellence describe Pierette Jones McCalla of the Constangy Law Firm.
 Her impeccable reputation makes her a perfect addition to IMS.
 Pierette has long had an interest in helping others and her service as a mediator makes her a natural